-Harriet Philpott - Care, Care & Conservation in Costa Rica
+Harriet Philpott - Care, Tropical Dry Forest Conservation & Community in Costa Rica

 My two weeks in Costa Rica was an experience I wouldn’t exchange for anything.
 I was initially a little nervous as I don’t speak any Spanish and didn’t know anybody but I had nothing to worry about, from the moment I was picked up from the airport I felt welcomed and it was easier knowing that all the other volunteers felt the same way.
 There were 17 of us in total which I wasn’t expecting but actually it was really lovely to have a large group of us and we quickly became friends.